 Either way, the misconception of them being the ‘easy way’ out’ is far from the truth.

-“C Section scars go much deeper than the visible wound and it tends to be the deeper tissues that can take much longer to heal.
-So it’s normal for some women to still feeling deep pulling and slight pain from the deep scar for a few months post-op,” explains Physiotherapist Nikki Robinson.
+“C-Section scars go much deeper than the visible wound and it tends to be the deeper tissues that can take much longer to heal.
+So it’s normal for some women to still feel deep pulling and slight pain from the deep scar for a few months post-op,” explains Physiotherapist Nikki Robinson.
 Because of this, jeans or underwear can dig into this area; leaving it painful and sore by the end of the day.

-Thankfully, these scars will heal but many women find it much more difficult to say goodbye to another complication: the dreaded ‘pouch;’ a stubborn area of overhang that is often resistant to exercise or weight loss.
+Thankfully, these scars will heal but many women find it much more difficult to say goodbye to another complication: the dreaded ‘pouch;’ a stubborn area of overhang that is often resistant to diet and exercise and weight loss.

 The good news is that with some clever dressing, you can feel like you again.